bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 But it's very much a science experiment.
 Nobody really understands it.
 Vaults are extremely well understood.
-And so I don't really care about general covenant mechanisms because I like the two things that I'm excited about are kind of like squared away in my mind.
+And so I don't really care about general covenant mechanisms because like the two things that I'm excited about are kind of like squared away in my mind.
-And, you know, OpVault hits the first use case really well.
+And, OpVault hits the first use case really well.

 Speaker 0: 00:33:49

-Okay so what are there, I mean we can get more into the CTV stuff but is there like other sort of criticisms?
+We can get more into the CTV stuff but is there like other sort of criticisms?
-I'm trying to essentially like what I want to know is like what do we expect once we start putting this out there as like, Hey, I think it's done.
+I'm trying to essentially like what I want to know is like what do we expect once we start putting this out there as like, hey, I think it's done.
 Let's let's activate.
 Right.
 I mean, it's still going to take a while, but like, it's going to happen.
 Right.
-And, and I want to just preemptively understand like, you know, what's coming here and how do we address it?
+And, I want to just preemptively understand like, what's coming here and how do we address it?
-Because, you know, this is Bitcoin.
+Because, this is Bitcoin.

 ## Do we need OP_VAULT?
 Why change Bitcoin?

 Speaker 5: 00:34:21

-I think like another question that I've seen around is, you know, hey, we have mini script is like getting better.
+I think like another question that I've seen around is, hey, we have mini script is like getting better.
 People are building better tooling for doing Bitcoin script, do we need this?
 What does this give us that we can't already do?
 And I think that that's probably not a question coming from a place of trying to tear apart UpVault.
 It's more a general question of anytime we add anything, we should say, like, do we really need this?

+Speaker 0: 00:34:53

 It's fair.

-Speaker 0: 00:34:53

 It's a fair question.
-It's like Bitcoin works with like, original pre-BIP32, like, you know, pay-to-key.
+It's like Bitcoin works with like, original pre-BIP32, like, pay-to-key.
 So like, I mean, why do we need more stuff?
 Right.
 I mean, like it works.